We’re nearing the end of November and I truly can’t believe

 Catriona: Well, she just loves God.

-Immanuel: Yes, well I love God, you love God, we all love God!
+Immanuel: Yes, well I love God, you love God, we all love

 Catriona: Yeh, but she REALLY loves God.